Faculty of Applied Science and Engineering, University of Toronto: Collaborations with industry

 On April 7, 2022, the University of Toronto announced a partnership with American biotechnology company Moderna intended to develop new tools to prevent and treat infectious diseases, collaborating with researchers in the fields of molecular genetics, biomedical engineering, and biochemistry.
-The collaboration is a joint venture across U of T's Faculties of Applied Science & Engineering and Medicine.
+The collaboration is a joint venture across U of T's Faculty of Applied Science and Engineering and Temerty Faculty of Medicine.

 Traditions and student life

 Founded in 1885, The University of Toronto Engineering Society is the oldest engineering society in Canada, comprising all undergraduate students in the faculty, and serving as its student government.
 The Society has been the trademark holder for the Skule nickname since 1984.
 Usage of the nickname began in the founding years of the School of Practical Science, when students used "skule" as a deliberate misspelling of "school".

 The Skule mascot is known as the Ye Olde Mighty Skule Cannon, which began as a cannon stolen from in front of the Parliament Buildings in the fall of 1898, and has since been rebuilt in several incarnations.
 Students serving as "Cannon Guards" are led by a "Chief Attiliator" to protect the Cannon, which has been historically a target for attempted theft by other engineering schools.
 The Cannon is often fired (empty-shelled) during orientation events, and can also be heard during various events promoting Skule Spirit.

-In September 2021, the University of Toronto Engineering Society, in partnership with the Faculty of Applied Science & Engineering, launched a Skule Mental Health Bursary, to provide access to mental health and wellness support for Engineering undergraduate students who are in need of financial aid.
+In September 2021, the University of Toronto Engineering Society, in partnership with the Faculty of Applied Science and Engineering, launched a Skule Mental Health Bursary, to provide access to mental health and wellness support for Engineering undergraduate students who are in need of financial aid.

 Social events

 The Skule Orchestra, founded in 2006, is a full symphonic orchestra of engineering students.
-It organises Moment, the Valentine's Ball.
+It organizes Moment, the Valentine's Ball.
 Every year the Skule Choir, led by Malcolm McGrath, puts on a Christmas concert, usually located in Knox College Chapel with Malcolm McGrath on the main pipe organ and the Skule Brass Quintet.